Sheriff investigating hazing allegations on Forney High soccer team

 Investigators do not believe any teachers or coaches were involved in the alleged hazing, Stewart said.

-Larry Coker, a spokesman for the Forney school district, said in a statement: "Forney ISD is not under investigation by the Kaufman County Sheriff's Department.
-We have been in contact with the Kaufman County Sheriff's Department and we will continue to provide information and support on any situations where they may need our assistance."
+The statement said the district was made aware of the allegations, which "we took very seriously," and then contacted the sheriff's department.

+"The safety and security of our students is always number one priority," the statement said.
+"Out of an abundance of caution, we have taken measures to heighten our existing supervision procedures.
+We will continue to work with the Kaufman County Sheriff's Department throughout the investigation."

-The soccer team was notified that practice on Wednesday had been canceled.
+The junior varsity soccer team was initially notified that practice for Wednesday had been canceled, but the team did end up having practice.

 Superintendent Suzie McWilliams announced her retirement earlier this month.